HackusatePvP/hcr-core/README.md

 ## Goals
 To actually finish this project unlike others I have done.

-Most hcf cores use every java util on maven central, I plan on minimising the use of java libraries such as Trove, Apache, Lombokm ect.
+Most hcf cores use every java util on maven central, I plan on minimising the use of java libraries such as Trove, Apache, Lombok, ect.

 ## TODOS
 - Implement saving